-- 4 should be able to manage independently with no supervisor involvement (although should inform consultant supervisor as appropriate to local protocols).
+4 - should be able to manage independently with no supervisor involvement (although should inform consultant supervisor as appropriate to local protocols).

-- 14.11.3.4 Cross links with other domains and capabilities

 - Professional Behaviours and Communication

 - Team Working

 - Intensive Care

-F Evaluates the wider implications of inter-hospital transfer for on-going safe hospital service delivery G Explains the requirements for safe patient transfer by air retrieval
+F Evaluates the wider implications of inter-hospital transfer for on-going safe hospital service delivery G Explains the requirements for safe patient transfer by air retrieval courses and e-Learning: transfer.